 - 200 percussive sounds

-- SD readers and free 16GB Memory card
+- SD card readers and free 16GB Memory card

 - MIDI IN and Out, AUX, stereo, headphone, and jack